guycanella/feedget-app/README.md

-# Feedget App (Mobile)
+# Feedget App (Feedback Widget - Mobile)

 ![feedget image](assets/feedget.png)

 ## Description

 Widget for sending feedbacks.
 Project developed with React Native for front-end, Prisma for back-end, and Mailtrap.oi to test the email sending.
-Vercel and Railway for front- and back-end deployment, resepctively. **Versions:** desktop and mobile.
+Vercel and Railway for front- and back-end deployment, resepctively.

+**Versions:** desktop and mobile.

 ## Technologies